 - Drive membership for the long term health of the club membership as soon as possible.

-- Hold corporate events, bonspiels, and trainings when we can, as it drives the long term financial health of our organization and “keeps our lights on.”
+- Hold corporate events, bonspiels, and trainings when we can, as it drives the long term financial health of our organization.

 What you can do to help

 We all have a role in Steamboat Curling’s COVID-19 safety plan.
 We also want to draw on your expertise.
 Everyone can participate and volunteer ideas on how we can reduce exposure and control the safety of all members, while still offering some type of club activities.
 If you are interested in helping us develop our wider COVID safety plan, contact us via firstname.lastname@example.org